lindleyw/autonav/readme.txt

 within a zip is because WordPress's plugin system has no way to handle "optional but part of the distribution" plugins).

+= How to use the addons =

+In your AutoNav plugin's directory you should find a file, addons.zip which contains several add-on plugins in a subdirectory.
+Move only the files you wish to use, into the same directory as the autonav-wl.php file itself.
+Then enable whichever addons you wish.

 == Shortcode Parameters ==

 Parameters not specified will be taken from the values set in the WordPress admin panel.
+The optional display parameters should be enclosed in the display argument; for example, [autonav display="posts,list,thumb,title"]

-     display="x"  Chooses a display mode based on "x" as follows: images -- displays a table of images, one for each of the child pages of this post.
+     display="x"  Displays a list or table, based on "x" as follows: images -- a table, with one cell for each of the child pages of the current page.
-		    list -- displays a list of links to the child pages of this post. attached -- displays a table of images attached to the post attachments -- displays selections from the "Attachments" plugin posts -- displays table of posts listed in the postid="" parameter posts:TYPE -- displays posts in custom post type TYPE /folder -- displays a table of images located in the wp-content/uploads/folder directory
-		  Optional parameters, in a comma-separated list:
+		    list   -- a list, with an entry for each child of the current page attached -- a table of images attached to the current post or page attachments -- table of items from the "Attachments" plugin (see below) posts  -- a table of posts listed in the postid="" parameter posts:TYPE -- a table of posts in custom post type TYPE /folder -- a table of images located in wp-content/uploads/folder Optional parameters, in a comma-separated list:
+		    list     -- Used with display="posts" for list, not table plain    -- Replaces unordered-list with a div, for use with JavaScript/jQuery slideshows, etc.
-		    excerpt  -- Display the child page's manual excerpt (see FAQ) thumb    -- Display the page's thumbnail
-		    title    -- Display the page's title
-		    siblings -- Display sibling pages (other children of parent)
-		    		NOTE: Always means siblings of CURRENT page. family   -- Display all children, grandchildren, etc. of page self     -- Include this page in siblings, or this page (normally the current page or post is excluded) list     -- Used with display="posts" for list, not table image    -- For posts, link to full-size of thumbnail instead of to post itself
+		    thumb    -- Display the thumbnail for the pages or posts title    -- Display the title for the pages or posts excerpt  -- Display the child page's "manual excerpt" (see FAQ) siblings -- Display siblings (other children) of the current page family   -- Display all children, grandchildren, etc. of page self     -- Include the current page (with siblings, or family) (normally the current page or post is excluded) image    -- For posts, link to full-size of thumbnail instead of to post itself
 		    page     -- For attachments, link to attachment page nolink   -- Disables links entirely
-		    plain    -- Replaces unordered-list with a div, for use with JavaScript/jQuery slideshows, etc.
 		  The above parameters may be preced by 'no' to disable the feature (as when set by default or in the plugin options page).
 		  Example: display="list,notitle,thumb,excerpt"
      caption="x"  Adds a caption to the table.
 (First table only, see combine below) columns="4"  Displays 4 columns of images
-     size="x"	  Choose a display size 'x' as: thumb (or: thumbnail), medium, large -- Wordpress standard sizes
-		    size_small, size_med, size_large -- sizes from AutoNav settings
-		    300x200 -- force images to be resized/cropped to an exact size auto -- uses settings from autonav control panel Sizes registered with add_image_size() should also work. titles="1"   Displays page titles below images if 1 (default: "0") (Also set by 'title' parameter to 'display=') pics_only="1" When displaying child pages, only show those with associated images include="1,7" Used with display=/folder syntax only; others, see postid parameter.
+     size="x"	  Choose a display size 'x' as: thumb (or: thumbnail), medium, large -- Wordpress standard sizes size_small, size_med, size_large -- sizes from AutoNav settings 300x200 -- force images to be resized/cropped to an exact size auto -- uses settings from autonav control panel Sizes registered with add_image_size() should also work. titles="1"   Displays page titles below images if 1 (default: "0") (same as using 'title' parameter to 'display=') pics_only="1" When displaying child pages, only show those with associated images include="1,7" Used with display=/folder syntax only; others, see postid parameter.
 		  The resulting table will have only two pictures, the first